Changissnz/nu_merchant_principal/README.md

-On the matter of capabilities, if masks $M_1,M_2$ and $M_3$ are somehow connected in their calculative procedures, then Agent A's ascertainment of $M_1$ naturally lends way to it also having the capability to ascertain $M_2$ and $M_3$.
+On the matter of capabilities, if masks $M_1,M_2$ and $M_3$ are somehow connected in their calculative procedures, then Agent A's ascertainment of $M_1$ naturally lends way to them also having the capability to ascertain $M_2$ and $M_3$.

-Cost table GCGT2 could be further complicated if Agent B were to, instead of selecting only one $I_j$ by its objective $OBJ_i$, instead sends some combinational set of size greater than 1 from
+Cost table GCGT2 could be further complicated if Agent B were to, instead of selecting only one $I_j$ by their objective $OBJ_i$, instead sends some combinational set of size greater than 1 from
 $\{I_1,I_2,I_3\}$ to Agent A.